nradulovic/pyeds/README.rst

             def on_entry(self):
                 print('on')
                 self.blinking.cancel()
+                # on_entry must not return state class as other event handlers

 Second approach to cancel a running timer is by using event ``timer`` attribute.
 When a timer generates an event it will automatically create event attribute